Shalloch-on-Minnoch Walk

 |

-Its about a two mile walk back to the car
+Its about a two mile walk back to the

-park at Loch Riecawr from Shalloch on
+car park at Loch Riecawr from Shalloch on

 Minnoch.
-The image below is looking back from
+The image below is looking back

-the Tunskeen Bothy forest road.
-The east side
+from the Tunskeen Bothy forest road.
+This

-down this road to the Tunskeen Bothy.
+to drive down this road to the Tunskeen

 |